 Here we finally circle back to the prisoner’s dilemma that turns out not to be such a big dilemma this time.
 We provided users of the Charge Assist app with one simple button, that simply informs our smart charging cloud of the user’s need for the fastest charge we can possibly give.
 And we will take care of that request.
 Yet – and we guarantee this! – we still refuse to blow up any circuit breakers.
 Now, since using this button is free and unrestricted, would not every user be better off by always pressing that button?

-That’s the question we asked ourselves during the largest Smart Charging trial ever in the worldand it turns out that good old John Nash’s equilibrium lies not where you might expect it.
+That’s the question we asked ourselves during the largest Smart Charging trial ever in the world (Electric Nation) and it turns out that good old John Nash’s equilibrium lies not where you might expect it.
 If you know your vehicle will be fully charged when you’ll need it, why go through the trouble of pressing a button?
 The hundreds of users in the trial had all used the button to try it out, but after that they pressed it only in 5% of their charge sessions when they suspected they might need a quicker charge.
 The button was their insurance, but most likely they would be alright either way.

 It turns out that, with Smart Charging, optimizing for the total also optimizes for the individuals.
 There are no prisoners.

 GreenFlux offers its Smart Charge Assist solution with proven smart charging technology and the free Charge Assist app as part of its Microsoft Azure IoT electric vehicle charging platform.
-Visit www.greenflux.com for a full overview of our solutions for charge network operators and electric mobility service providers.

 Article by Nico Spoelstra